Mille-Feuille Nabe

 Pack the pot tightly.

-Grab a wide, shallow pot or a 10-inch enameled Dutch oven.
-Stand the cut cabbage and pork sections up inside the pot, cut-side up, so the layers of pink meat and white cabbage are fully visible.
-Start at the outside edge and pack them tightly in a concentric circle, working toward the center.
+In a wide, shallow pot or 10-inch enameled Dutch oven, stand the cut sections up cut-side up so the layers of pink meat and white cabbage are visible.
+Start at the outer edge and pack them tightly in concentric circles toward the center so they don't collapse as they shrink.

 - 04